UK Launches Major North Sea Offshore Wind Plan With Europe

 0:00

-British Energy Secretary Ed Miliband on Jan.
-26 signed an agreement with European partners to expand offshore wind development in the North Sea, backing a build-out that could see thousands of turbines installed across the region.
+UK Energy Secretary Ed Miliband on Jan.
+26 signed an agreement with European partners to expand offshore wind development in the North Sea, backing a build-out that could include the installation of thousands of turbines across the region.

-The energy secretary signed the “clean energy security pact” with countries including Germany, Norway, France, and Denmark, to build 100 gigawatts worth of offshore wind projects.
+The energy secretary signed the “clean energy security pact” with Germany, Norway, France, Denmark, and other European countries to build 100 gigawatts’ worth of offshore wind projects.

 Owen Evans